ktikok/fullsim_001_20220124/install/0readme.txt

 # for calib:
 ./bin/calib <rootfile name> 51
 # after calib, compare specific tower number hit histogram energy and totalhit histogram energy
-# to get calb constant, calculate shit/edep, chit/edep.
+# to get calb constant, calculate shit/edep, chit/edep. *not total values.
 # After calculate the two values, apply the two value to all towers, and run analysis.
 # and then change calib value again like this. calib_value*mean/simualtion_energy.
 # Check again by run analysis.